frmfm/FRAMED-2.0-Guide/README.md

 • Launch directly with render screen, hiding the Max patch window.

-• Please submit all files in one folder .zip file with a .exe in the root (no subfolders except for data and other related files)
+• Please submit all files in one folder .zip file with a .exe in the root (no subfolders except for data and other related files).
+[Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be)

 ## 1-11.Web(Javascript) Artworks